Social Media Background Checks

 social media background screening is perfectly legal.

-In fact, the FTC ruled on this issue back in 2011 and came to this very conclusion.
+The FTC ruled on social media screening back in 2011 and came to this very conclusion.
 But you should be aware of some caveats.

 1. Get permission from your candidate.
 This is required based on FCRA guidelines and is no different than any other background check.